 Prior to Orientation

-Second, each new board member should be assigned a mentor who is a veteran of the board and a current or past leader.
+Each new board member should be assigned a mentor who is a veteran of the board and a current or past leader.
 The mentor should attend the orientation with the new member and also assist throughout the first year by answering questions and by providing information on the functioning and decision-making of the board.

 Third, the orientation needs to be planned formally.
 In planning the structure and content of the orientation, keep in mind what a new member of the board needs to know to feel comfortable and to become a contributing member as quickly as possible.